telerik/blazor-docs/knowledge-base/calendar-hide-weekends.md

 ---
-title: Hide Weekends in Calendar
+title: Hide Weekends in the Calendar
 description: How to hide weekend days in the Blazor Calendar?
 type: how-to
 page_title: Hide Weekends in Calendar